fireinrain/github-trending/TrendsHist.md

 * 【2024-03-02】[OData / AspNetCoreOData](https://github.com/OData/AspNetCoreOData) - ASP.NET Core OData: A server library built upon ODataLib and ASP.NET Core
 ## Typescript

+* 【2024-08-24】[sourcegraph / cody](https://github.com/sourcegraph/cody) - Type less, code more: Cody is an AI code assistant that uses advanced search and codebase context to help you write and fix code
+* 【2024-08-24】[Jigsaw\-Code / outline\-apps](https://github.com/Jigsaw-Code/outline-apps) - Outline Client and Manager, developed by Jigsaw  Outline Manager makes it easy to create your own VPN server  Outline Client lets you share access to your VPN with anyone in your network, giving them access to the free and open internet
 * 【2024-08-23】[PlasmoHQ / plasmo](https://github.com/PlasmoHQ/plasmo) - 🧩 The Browser Extension Framework
 * 【2024-08-22】[mattpocock / total\-typescript\-monorepo](https://github.com/mattpocock/total-typescript-monorepo) - The home of all Matt's internal tooling
 * 【2024-08-21】[captbaritone / webamp](https://github.com/captbaritone/webamp) - Winamp 2 reimplemented for the browser